harshagurnani/harshagurnani.github.io/_pages/OtherInterests.md

 author_profile: true
 ---

-When I'm not reading neuroscience or mathematics, I'm enjoying modern art - fiction, poetry, visual arts -, listening to podcasts, watching cinema, and occasionally on a hike!
+When I'm not reading neuroscience or mathematics, I'm enjoying modern art - fiction, poetry, visual arts -, listening to podcasts, watching cinema, or on a hike!

-Here are some recommendations, arbitrarily updated at times based on a Poisson process...
+Here are some recommendations, arbitrarily updated at times based on a Poisson process... (or check on [Goodreads](https://www.goodreads.com/user/show/29608337-harsha-gurnani) or [Mubi](https://mubi.com/en/users/8800427))

 ### Literature
 - [The Waves](https://www.goodreads.com/book/show/46114.The_Waves_) by Virginia Woolf.